wdzwonczyk/portfolio/src/content/work/rawshare.md

 ---
 title: RawShare
+titleLong: RawShare - a mobile app for people to share their leftovers to prevent food waste
 publishDate: 2023-05-05 00:00:00
 img: /portfolio/assets/rawshare/rs-list-home-page2.png
 img_alt: RawShare mobile web application
 imgLogo: /portfolio/assets/logo/rs-logo.png
 imgLogoAlt: RawShare logo
+projectOverviewImg: /portfolio/assets/rawshare/rs-mockups-overview.jpg
+projectOverviewImgAlt: RawShare project overview
 metaTitle: RawShare - Share Food Locally | Web App Case Study
 metaDescription: |
   Explore RawShare, a web app designed to help users share their food locally.
 Discover how strong research and a well-defined design system led to an intuitive user experience.
 See the mockups, code snippets, and the evolution of the RawShare app in this comprehensive case study.